-Prof. Rodger has developed JFLAP, software for experimenting with formal languages and automata, for more than twenty-five years with forty-five students.
+Prof. Rodger has developed JFLAP, software for experimenting with formal languages and automata, for more than twenty-five years with forty-eight students.
 Prof. Rodger started developing software tools for the area of formal languages and automata in 1991.
 The first tool developed was NPDA, then expanding into FLAP (Formal Languages and Automata Package) with Finite State Machines, NPDA and Turing Machines.
 Many related tools were developed along the way such as JeLLRap, LLparse, PumpLemma, and Pate.
 In 1996, the FLAP software was converted to Java and renamed JFLAP.

 With JFLAP one can build and experiment with several types of automata (finite state machine, pushdown automata, multi-tape Turing machine, Moore and Mealy machines), regular expressions and several types of grammars (regular, context-free, and unrestricted).
 One can experiment with proofs such as NFA to DFA, DFA to minimal state DFA, NPDA to CFG, CFG to NPDA, etc. One can experiment with parsing algorithms including brute-force, LL(1), SLR(1), and CYK.
 Additionally, one can experiment with L-systems and pumping lemmas for both regular and context-free languages.